SKIN CARE FOR OIL, SENSITIVE, DIGHT, TURRY SKIN: OSPT

 a) Sensitive, easily irritated, acne prone skin Da

-• Should use physical sunscreen because the ingredients are benign, less irritating to the skin
+- Should use physical sunscreen because of benign ingredients, less irritating to the skin

-• Use products with the phrase “Non-Comedogenic” (does not clog pores) on the package.
+- Use products with the phrase “Non-Comedogenic” on the packaging.

 b) Dry skin